 - Blow compressed air through the line to remove the blockage.
 Repeat spraying carburetor cleaner and using compressed air until the clog is removed.

-- Replace a fuel line with one of the same length and diameter if you are unable to remove the clog or you find it is dry or cracked susceptible to leaking gas.
+- Replace a fuel line with one of the same length and diameter if you are unable to remove the clog or you find it is dry or cracked and susceptible to leaking gas.

 4. Dirty Carburetor Causes a Cub Cadet Snowblower to Start Then Die